Barbara Jordan: Post-political career

-Jordan retired from politics in 1979 and became an adjunct professor teaching ethics at the University of Texas at Austin Lyndon B. Johnson School of Public Affairs.
+Jordan retired from politics in 1978 due to poor health and became an adjunct professor teaching at the University of Texas at Austin Lyndon B. Johnson School of Public Affairs.
 She was again a keynote speaker at the Democratic National Convention in 1992.

 In 1994, Clinton awarded her the Presidential Medal of Freedom and the NAACP presented her with the Spingarn Medal.
 She was honored many times and was given over 20 honorary degrees from institutions across the country, including Harvard and Princeton, and was elected to the Texas and National Women's Halls of Fame.